Tag: Paul Flynn

 The below Parliamentary question was asked by Paul Flynn on 2016-04-26.

-To ask the Secretary of State for Business, Innovation and Skills, what involvement (a) Ministers and (b) officials of his Department had in the Security and Counter Terror Conference at Olympia on 19 and 20 April 2016.
+To ask the Minister for the Cabinet Office, what involvement ministers or officials of his Department had in the Security and Counter Terror Conference at Olympia in London on 19 and 20 April 2016; and how the Civil Contingencies Secretariat of his Department undertakes outreach activities.

 The below Parliamentary question was asked by Paul Flynn on 2016-05-19.